MCStatusBot/api-docs/source/index.html.md

 MC Status Bot uses API Tokens to allow access to the API.
 You can register a new API Token in settings on our dashboard [https://dash.mcstatusbot.site/settings/tokens](https://dash.mcstatusbot.site/settings/tokens) by clicking the generate API Token button. your session tokens will also show up these can not be used with the api as you can't apply restrications to them.

-The API Token must be included with all your requests under the [Authorization Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) prefixed with `Custom` as the auth-scheme so it looks like the following:
+The API Token must be included with all your requests under the [Authorization Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) prefixed with `Bearer` as the auth-scheme so it looks like the following:

-`Authorization: Custom <token>`
+`Authorization: Bearer <token>`

+Our API token sort of follows Discord's format where it's your ID encoded in base64, the creation timestamp of the token encoded in base64, and the token separated by a dot (.).

+# RateLimits

+you have a default rate limit of 100 requests per endpoint per minute. this is increased with each of our plans.

 <aside class="notice">
 You must replace <code>&lt;token&gt;</code> with your API Token.